 Provides a concise summary for health care providers of blood tests for diabetes and prediabetes, covering uses, technical features, and pros and cons of different tests

-- For People of African, Mediterranean, or Southeast Asian Heritage: Important Information about Diabetes Blood Tests
+- Diabetes Blood Tests for People of African, Mediterranean, or Southeast Asian Descent

 Describes hemoglobin variants and how they can cause false results for the A1C test.
 Discusses how false results can affect diabetes diagnosis and care in people with hemoglobin variants.

-- Sickle Cell Trait and Other Hemoglobinopathies and Diabetes: Important Information for Providers
+- Sickle Cell Trait and Other Hemoglobinopathies and Diabetes (For Providers)

 Explains how the A1C test can lead to misdiagnosis, overtreatment, or undertreatment of diabetes in people with hemoglobinopathies.
 Explains when to suspect a patient has a variant.